Le Centre culturel Le Griffona welcoming gathering place to discover!

 The cold storage warehouse at L’Anse-au-Griffon was built in 1942.
 It was used to process, preserve and store the catch of the members of the Fishing Cooperative of L’Anse-au-Griffon, until it went to market.
 Previously, the fish had to be salted and dried in order to preserve it, but with the arrival of cold storage, it could be frozen while still fresh.
 The depot also stored the necessary fishing baits and offered the community the possibility of meat storage from the neighbouring farms.

 The cold storage warehouse at L’Anse-au-Griffon was abandoned in the early 1990s and left deserted until 1999.
-In September of that year, some citizens of the village, who were concerned about the value and potential of the site, formed a provisional committee together with the Fishing Association of the village to prevent the demolition of the building.
+In September of that year, some citizens of the village, who were concerned about the site's value and potential, formed a provisional committee with the Fishing Association of the village to prevent the demolition of the building.
 In 2001, the provisional committee became what it is today, L’Anse-au-Griffon Depot Committee, also called the Centre culturel le Griffon.

-Thanks to the generous financial support of the local credit union as well as of various business and political organizations in the region, plus the time and energy provided by the population, in 2003 the Committee began restoration work on the building.
+Thanks to the generous financial support of the local credit union as well as of various regional businesses and political organizations, and the energy and time provided by the local population, restorative work on the building began in 2003.

-Today, the Centre culturel le Griffon ground floor offers the Café de L’Anse, a local artwork shop and a multipurpose room.
+Today, the Centre culturel le Griffon's ground floor hosts the Café de L’Anse, a local artwork shop and a multipurpose room.

-The first floor contains an exhibition room and a multipurpose theatre, both of which can also serve as reception rooms.
+The first floor holds an exhibition room and a concert hall, both of which can also serve as reception rooms.

-The theatre room offers an incredible view of the Gulf of St. Lawrence.
+The concert hall offers an incredible view of the St. Lawrence Gulf.